pnlbwh/multi-shell-dMRIharmonization/README.md

 files if registration was performed before.

 In multi-shell-dMRIharmonization approach, registration is performed with highest b-shell.
 Obtained transform files are used to warp rest of the b-shells.
+See [Different target list](#2-different-target-list) for details.

 # Caveats/Issues